-For purposes of this policy "social media" includes, but is not limited to, online forums, blogs and social networking sites, such as Twitter, Facebook, LinkedIn, YouTube, and MySpace.
+For purposes of this policy "social media" includes, but is not limited to, online forums, blogs and social networking sites, such as TikTok, Twitter, Facebook, LinkedIn, YouTube, and MySpace.

 Fannin County recognizes the importance of social media for its employees and does not wish to infringe on OFF-DUTY TIME of its employees.
-However, use of social media by employees may become a problem if: it interferes with the employee's work; is used to harass supervisors, co-workers, customers or vendors; creates a hostile work environment; or harms the goodwill and reputation of Fannin County among the community at large.
+However, use of social media by employees may become a problem if: it interferes with the employee's work and/or position in the County; is used to harass supervisors, co-workers, customers or vendors; creates a hostile work environment; or harms the goodwill and reputation of Fannin County among the community at large.
 Fannin County encourages employees to use social media within the parameters of the following guidelines and in a way that does not produce the adverse consequences mentioned above.